shaundai/tsforjs-email-course-example/README.md

+## TS for JS - Migrating a React App to TypeScript

-## Account-Based Selling with SalesLoft - Front End
+## Account-Based Selling with Salesloft - Front End

-#### Full-Stack Web App connected to SalesLoft API
+#### Web App using SalesLoft API

 React Web App (front-end) with Node/Express proxy server (back-end) connected to SalesLoft API.
 After using OAuth 2.0 to authorize an users, the SalesLoft REST API is accessed over HTTP to push and pull data from SalesLoft.